-- .
 Are the assessments complete and do they identify all of the student's needs, including postsecondary outcomes and/or career assessment/functional vocational evaluation for secondary students?
-Yes 7.
-In Year 3, does the IEP, through the Present Level of Academic Achievement and Functional Performance (PLAAFP) statement or other IEP information, identify all of the student's significant needs?
-Yes No NA ů. .
+Yes No NA 5 .
+In Year 3, does the IEP, through the Present Level of Academic Achievement and Functional Performance (PLAAFP) statement or other IEP information, identify all of the student's significant needs? m. .
 In Year 3, are all of the student's needs addressed by goals and objectives, transition services, and/or supplementary aids and services, including, for secondary students, postsecondary outcomes, preferences, and interests?
-Yes No NA NA 4. .
+Yes No NA 4. .
 In Year 3, are there programs and services to support all of the student's goals and objectives?
 Yes No NA .5 .
 Do the transition services provided for the student over the three-year period of review represent a coordinated set of activities related to the student's vision for adult life?
-Yes .9 In reviewing the comparison of the PLAAFP from Year 1 to Year 2 and from Year 2 to Year 3, if the student did not make progress, were the goals and objectives, transition activities, or programs and services in Year 3 changed in the IEP to facilitate the student's future progress?
-Yes No NA 7.
-7. In reviewing the comparison of the PLAAFP from Year 1 to Year 2 and from Year 2 to Year 3, if the student did make progress, were the goals and objectives, transition activities, or programs and services in Year 3 changed in the IEP to facilitate the student's future progress, including participation in general education?
-Yes No NA ∞ .
+Yes No NA 9 .
+In reviewing the comparison of the PLAAFP from Year 1 to Year 2 and from Year 2 to Year 3, if the student did not make progress, were the goals and objectives, transition activities, or programs and services in Year 3 changed in the IEP to facilitate the student's future progress?
+7 7.
+In reviewing the comparison of the PLAAFP from Year 1 to Year 2 and from Year 2 to Year 3, if the student did make progress, were the goals and objectives, transition activities, or programs and services in Year 3 changed in the IEP to facilitate the student's future progress, including participation in general education?
+Yes ∞ .
 Were sufficient services provided to ensure that the student would make progress?
-Yes No NA 9.
-Is this student provided with supplementary aids and services to support participation in extracurricular and nonacademic activities if determined to be needed by the IEP team?
-Yes No NA 10. .
-Based upon the review of Worksheets Year 1, 2 and 3 and questions # 1-9 above, the LEA has determined that the student has received educational benefit?
+Yes No NA 9. .
+Is this student provided with supplementary aids and services to support participation in extracurricular and non-academic activities if determined to be needed by the IEP team?
+Yes No NA 0 .
+Based upon the review of Worksheets Year 1, 2 and 3 and questions # 1-9 above, has the LEA determined that the student has received educational benefit?
 Yes No